Call for Submissions (General & Student)

 -

-Student presenters will be required to send a PDF copy of their presentation to the judging coordinator a few days prior to the conference (Deadline to be sent upon acceptance) to help facilitate judging.
+Student presenters will be required to send a PDF copy of their presentation to the judging coordinator a few days prior to the conference (deadline to be sent upon acceptance) to help facilitate judging.

 -